-Relax at the Dipiù Spa by Giardino where you can experience Dipiù, an organic beauty line of exquisite oil scents, hand creams come from selected first class product from Ticino.
+Relax at the Dipiù Spa by Giardino where you can experience Dipiù, an organic beauty line of exquisite oil scents and hand creams that come from selected first-class products from Ticino.

 In town, you must stop at Hauser Confectionery (hotelhauser.ch), where you can enjoy chocolate made with the best cacao from around the world or enjoy the best pine nut pies, a specialty of the region.